Proposed changes to SA’s marine parks

 Pursuant to Section 14 of the Marine Parks Act 2007, the public must be notified of any proposal to amend a marine park management plan.
 See public notice.

-Stakeholders and the community are invited to provide feedback on proposed changes.
-To have your say, visit YourSAy to join the online consultation.
+Stakeholders and the community were invited to provide feedback on proposed changes via YourSAy.

 New protections to enhance our marine life